mautic/user-documentation/docs/channels/push_notifications.rst

-Mobile (Push) Notifications
+Mobile push notifications
 ###########################

-Mobile notifications integrate your iOS and Android app with :doc:`OneSignal`.
-Using your own OneSignal account, you can now push a notification to your Contacts's mobile device (with their permission).
-Enable the plugin in Mautic's plugin manager to see Mobile Notifications listed under Channels in the menu.
+Mobile notifications integrate your iOS and Android app with :xref:`OneSignal`.
+Using your own OneSignal account, you can now push a notification to your Contacts's mobile device - with their permission.
+Enable the Plugin in Mautic's Plugin manager to see Mobile Notifications listed under Channels in the menu.

 For more detailed information see the :xref:`OneSignal iOS` and :xref:`OneSignal Android` documentation.

 Setup
 *****

+.. vale off

-iOS Code for OneSignal integration
+iOS code for OneSignal integration
 ==================================

-To enable Push Notifications in your iOS app, add the following code (or a variant of it) inside your ``application`` func of ``AppDelegate``.
+To enable Push Notifications in your iOS app, add the following code - or a variant of it - inside your ``application`` func of ``AppDelegate``.
 The code examples below use Swift 3.1.
 Please modify them to your needs if you are using C#.

 .. code-block:: javascript

     // Somehow determine the user email.
 If you have user accounts, it may be better to move
     // this outside of the `application` func of `AppDelegate` in order to determine the user email.
     // In this example, the address is hardcoded for ease of use.